defplex/Tio-EDC/README.md

 FRSTAD
 ------
-Folder containing First Aid manuals
+Folder containing First Aid manuals.

+IMG
+---
+The images folder which contains a quick reference for the phoentic alphanbet.

 PDF
 ---
-Various manuals for survival, tactics and recipes
+Various manuals for survival, tactics and recipes.

 RF
 --
-Inside is a PDF with all the registered Radio Frequencies for the USA (replace with your local as you see fit) for use with your UV5R or other handheld
+Inside is a PDF with all the registered Radio Frequencies for the USA (replace with your local as you see fit) for use with your UV5R or other handheld.